What are blocked milk ducts?

 The frequency of blocked milk ducts varies among mothers.
 Some may never experience it, while others might face recurrent blockages.
 Factors influencing this include breastfeeding technique, breast anatomy, feeding patterns and overall health.
 Implementing a consistent breastfeeding routine, ensuring effective latching, and using tools like Lactamo proactively can help reduce the occurrence of blocked milk ducts.

-You can get a blocked milk duct when:
+You can get a blocked milk duct for different reasons, including if:

-• You go longer between feeds or pumping sessions.
+- You go longer between feeds or pumping sessions (for example if your baby sleeps for longer).

 Mamas with breastmilk oversupply are more likely to experience blocked milk ducts.